-Distributed file sharing tools like BitTorrent become faster as files become more popular, removing the bandwidth bottleneck and making file distribution effectively free.
+Distributed file sharing tools can become faster as files become more popular, removing the bandwidth bottleneck and making file distribution cheaper.
 They also implement discovery systems which prevents broken links meaning if the original source goes offline other backup sources can be automatically discovered.
-However P2P file sharing tools today are not supported by Web browsers and do not provide a mechanism for updating files without redistributing a new dataset which could mean entire redownloading data you already have.
+However these file sharing tools today are not supported by Web browsers and/or do not provide a mechanism for updating files without redistributing a new dataset which could mean entire redownloading data you already have.